Reading Paper Savings Bonds and Other Bond Certificates

-It's important to know how to read these paper certificates so you can interpret the information on them.
+It's important to know how to read savings bond certificates so you can interpret the information on them.
 It's also important to learn how to read paper corporate bonds and other types of bonds if you hold any of those, especially if you find yourself inheriting physical bonds that are still outstanding due to their long duration.

-Most U.S. savings bonds issued these days are in electronic form because financial institutions stopped selling paper bonds in 2012.
-It's still possible to obtain paper bonds, however.
-Many people buy them through the Internal Revenue Service with their tax refunds, and some people still hold bonds they purchased years ago.
+Almost all U.S. savings bonds issued these days are in electronic form because financial institutions stopped selling paper bonds in 2012.
+It's still possible to obtain paper bonds, however: you can buy them through the Internal Revenue Service using your income tax refund.
+And some people still hold bonds they purchased years ago.

 Reading a paper U.S. savings bond is easy:

 - The bond will indicate its series in the top right.
 The different series of bonds—E, EE, and I—each have their own rules, interest rates and features.

-- The number in the top left is the denomination.
-This is how much the purchaser paid for the bond.
-When the bond is redeemed, it will be worth more than this number because it will have accrued interest.
+- The number in the top left is the face value.
+The purchaser will have paid half of that amount for the bond.
+And when the bond is redeemed, it may be worth more than that amount, depending on how long it has accrued interest.

 - The bond's issue date will be printed on the top right below the series designation.
 The print date will appear below that.